 DEMONSTRATING A RARE AND DELICATE MIXTURE OF STYLES, ALPER TUZCU MOVES FROM PSYCHEDELIC GUITAR TEXTURES TO ELECTRONIC MUSIC, AND FROM LATIN AMERICAN RHYTHMS TO MEDITERRANEAN MELODIES .

-Whereas his 2016 debut album ‘Between 12 Waters' was influenced by Flamenco, Chanson and 1920's Rebetiko records, 2018's 'Aurora’ hops east over to India to take inspiration in underdiscovered mystic sounds of the Middle-East, particularly from Asia Minor.
+Whereas his 2016 debut album ‘Between 12 Waters' was influenced by Spanish culture, particularly of Flamenco and 1920's Greek Rebetiko records, 2018's 'Aurora’ hops east over to India to take inspiration in under discovered mystic sounds of the Middle-East, particularly from Asia Minor.

-Building upon his education at the prestigious Berklee College of Music, where he focused on songwriting and music production, he also has been teaching songwriting and music production classes and clinics at prestigious organizations such as Yamaha Music School Valencia, Digital Media Academy (Harvard University and Simmons College campuses) and Mmmmaven.
+Building upon his education at the prestigious Berklee College of Music, where he focused on songwriting and music production, he has been teaching and contributing to music production and songwriting projects at prestigious organizations such as iZotope, Yamaha Music School Valencia, Digital Media Academy (Harvard University campus) and Mmmmaven.

-In 2016, Tuzcu was selected as a voting member to the GRAMMY Awards, The Recording Academy, being the youngest Turkish musician to achieve this distinction.
+In 2016, Tuzcu was selected as a voting member to the GRAMMY Awards, The Recording Academy, being one of the youngest musicians to achieve this distinction.
 Tuzcu has also recorded twice with multiple GRAMMY winning composer, producer, and flamenco virtuoso Javier Limon (Buika, Paco de Lucia, Mariza, Wynton Marsalis, Bebo & Chucho Valdes).

 An alumni of Berklee College of Music, where he graduated with Magna Cum Laude in Bachelor of Music in 2015, Alper Tuzcu is also an alumni of Denison University, where he obtained a Bachelor of Arts degree of Economics in 2011.